 The knowledge base is the component that helps end-users and technicians get the right solution without wasting time.
 They can find out the knowledge base while requesting the request, which is created based on the previous tickets and resolution provided.

-Manage service requests with auto-escalation
+Manage service requests with auto-assignment

 Accountability is essential if you want to have your tickets resolved promptly.
 A built-in component of ServiceOps, the auto-assignment uses an algorithm to carry out the assignments.
 Even it has a round-robin feature that allocates tickets as per the technician’s availability.